 Due to the small number of participants in the LI and MI groups, data of these two groups were combined to create a larger LI treatment group.
 Henceforth, the LI group refers to eight participants who underwent either LI- or MI-intensity training.

 Sociodemographic characteristics between the LI and HI groups were compared using the Mann-Whitney U Test for continuous variables and Chi-square tests of independence for proportions.
 Descriptive statistics were used to characterize the sample at baseline, and the Mann-Whitney U Test was used again to evaluate between-group differences in outcome measures at baseline.
-As for change in the sample over time, the Wilcoxon signed-rank test was used to compare observations between one-year follow-up and post-intervention.
-95% confidence intervals (CIs) for the mean difference between functional measurements at T2 and T3 were computed with a bootstrapping approach.
+As for change in the sample over time, the mixed ANOVAs with a covariant in participant ID were used to compare observations at all measurement periods.

+95% confidence intervals (CIs) for the mean difference between functional measurements at T2 and T3, and between T2 and T1 were computed with a bootstrapping approach.
 Specifically, the difference between measurements was resampled for each primary outcome measure 100,000 times, and the 95% CI was constructed by taking the 2.5th and 97.5th percentile of the resulting distribution.
 ANCOVAs were conducted for each outcome variable, with each variable’s measurement at baseline as a covariate, to assess the impact of intervention group on the mean difference between evaluations.
 The significance level was set to be p < 0.05 for all tests.
 All statistics were computed using R Statistical Software (version 4.0.1) (32).

 Results: